CODEN: History

-The CODEN, designed by Charles Bishop (of the Chronic Disease Research Institute at the University at Buffalo, State University of New York, retired), was initially thought as a memory aid for the publications in his reference collection.
+CODEN was designed by Charles Bishop (1920–2014) sometime in the late 1940s or early 1950s.
+Bishop worked at what was then the Chronic Disease Research Institute at the University at Buffalo, State University of New York.
+CODEN was initially created as a memory aid for the publications in Bishop's reference collection.
 Bishop took initial letters of words from periodical titles, thereby using a code, which helped him arranging the collected publications.
 In 1953 he published his documentation system, originally designed as a four-letter CODEN system; volume and page numbers have been added, in order to cite and locate exactly an article in a magazine.
 Later, a variation was published in 1957.
+The development of CODEN took place in a world before the existence of such systems as the ISO 4 standard and the ISSN standard; at the time, Bishop was not reinventing a wheel but rather pioneering a wheel that others would later replace.

-After Bishop had assigned about 4,000 CODEN, the four-letter CODEN system was further developed since 1961 by L. E. Kuentzel at the American Society for Testing of Material (ASTM).
+After Bishop had assigned about 4,000 CODEN, the four-letter CODEN system was further developed since 1961 by L. E. Kuentzel at ASTM, the American Society for Testing and Materials (now ASTM International).
 He also introduced the fifth character to CODEN.
 In the beginning of the computer age the CODEN was thought as a machine-readable identification system for periodicals.
 In several updates since 1963, CODEN were registered and published in the CODEN for Periodical Titles by ASTM, counting to about 128,000 at the end of 1974.